crypto101/book/src/stream-ciphers.rst

 Of course, this process presents a problem for the first plaintext block: there is no previous ciphertext block to XOR it with.
-Instead, we select an IV: a random number in place of the “first” ciphertext.
+Instead, we select an IV: a random block in place of the “first” ciphertext.
 :term:`initialization vector`\s also appears in many
 algorithms.
 An :term:`initialization vector` should be unpredictable, ideally, cryptographically random.
 IVs do not have to be kept secret: